 Description: This electronic clinical quality measure (eCQM) assesses the proportion of inpatient admissions for patients age 18 years and older who suffer the harm of receiving an excess of hospital-administered opioids, defined as receiving a narcotic antagonist (naloxone).
 In the first 24 hours of the hospitalization, a hospital-administered opioid must be documented prior to receiving naloxone to be considered part of the numerator.
-Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Inpatient/Hospital; Data Source: Electronic Health Records use does not necessarily indicate that there was an opioid overdose.
+Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Inpatient/Hospital; Data Source: Electronic Health Records

+This measure did not pass the Performance Gap criterion-a must-pass criterion.
+The Committee raised several concerns with this measure.
+First was whether naloxone use is a good indicator of quality.
+There was concern that naloxone can be used as empiric therapy in patients with changed sensorium, so its use does not necessarily indicate that there was an opioid overdose.
 In addition, there were concerns that sometimes naloxone may be used to reverse opioids as part of a plan of care and that the measure may cause providers to be more reluctant to give naloxone when it is needed.
 There were also concerns about how the measure was specified-as a proportion of hospitalized patients versus hospitalized patients who received narcotics-and how the propensity to use narcotics by a hospital might change performance rates.
 There were also issues in the measure testing because there are various places in the EHR where narcotics may be documented: e.g., in the medication administration record (MAR) or within procedure notes.
 In addition, there were concerns that the actual rate of occurrence was relatively low in measure testing and that the measure did not have a large enough gap to justify measurement.
 For these reasons, this measure did not pass performance gap.